OpenTreeOfLife/opentree/deploy/README.md

      ./push.sh -c {configfile}

 See sample.config in this directory for documentation on how to prepare a configuration file.

+All manipulation of the server, other than ad hoc temporary patches and debugging, should be done through the push script.
+If you find you need functionality that it doesn't provide please contact JAR.

 The push.sh script starts by pushing out a script to be run as the admin user (setup/as_admin.sh).
 This script installs prerequisite software and sets up an unprivileged 'opentree' user.
 Then further scripts are run as user 'opentree'.
 The only privileged operation thereafter is restarting Apache.

-All manipulation of the server, other than ad hoc temporary patches and debugging, should be done through the push script.
-If you find you need functionality that it doesn't provide please contact JAR.
+After this, on each invocation of push.sh, the contents of the setup/ directory are synchronized from setup/ in the current directory.

 The script may be re-run, and it tries to save time by avoiding reexecution of steps it has already performed based on sources that haven't changed.
 If you're debugging you can re-run it repeatedly every time you want to try a change.
 (Unfortunately, at present it always reads from master branches of repos, but this is supposed to change soon.)